Gerald Ford: Sea duty

-Although the ship was not damaged by Japanese forces, the Monterey was one of several ships damaged by Typhoon Cobra that hit Admiral William Halsey Jr.'s Third Fleet on December 18–19, 1944.
+Although the ship was not damaged by Japanese forces, the Monterey was one of several ships damaged by Typhoon Cobra, which hit Admiral William Halsey Jr.'s Third Fleet on December 18–19, 1944.
 The Third Fleet lost three destroyers and over 800 men during the typhoon.
 The Monterey was damaged by a fire, which was started by several of the ship's aircraft tearing loose from their cables and colliding on the hangar deck.
 Ford was serving as General Quarters Officer of the Deck and was ordered to go below to assess the raging fire.
 He did so safely, and reported his findings back to the ship's commanding officer, Captain Stuart H. Ingersoll.
 The ship's crew was able to contain the fire, and the ship got underway again.

 After the fire, the Monterey was declared unfit for service.
 Ford was detached from the ship and sent to the Navy Pre-Flight School at Saint Mary's College of California, where he was assigned to the Athletic Department until April 1945.
 From the end of April 1945 to January 1946, he was on the staff of the Naval Reserve Training Command, Naval Air Station, Glenview, Illinois, at the rank of lieutenant commander.

 Ford received the following military awards: the American Campaign Medal, the Asiatic-Pacific Campaign Medal with nine 3/16" bronze stars (for operations in the Gilbert Islands, Bismarck Archipelago, Marshall Islands, Asiatic and Pacific carrier raids, Hollandia, Marianas, Western Carolines, Western New Guinea, and the Leyte Operation), the Philippine Liberation Medal with two 3/16" bronze stars (for Leyte and Mindoro), and the World War II Victory Medal.
 He was honorably discharged in February 1946.